If you’ve successfully launched a membership site, the next thing you’ll want to focus on is creating a membership retention strategy.

 Why you need membership retention strategies

-On average, it costs 7-10 times more to win a new member than it does to hold on to an existing one.
+On average, it costs 5-10 times more to win a new member than to hold on to an existing one.
+Userpilot found that the average customer acquisition cost for ecommerce businesses was around $70.
+Industries like B2B and SaaS saw numbers reaching the thousands.

-Client acquisition is expensive – especially when you use affiliates or advertising to drive sales – and constant churn can quickly make your membership site cost more to run than it makes in profit.
+Clearly, customer acquisition is expensive.
+So, when spending anywhere from $70 to $1,000+ to drive members through a sales funnel, customer churn can quickly make your membership site cost more than it makes in profit.

 All this makes membership retention strategies critical for the health of your business.